geoportal-org/geoportal-org/geoss-search/README.md

 $ java -jar -Dspring.profiles.active=local geoss-search-0.0.1.jar
 ```

 ##### Configuration

-General configuration for *geoss-search* server is stored in [application.yml](src/main/resources/application.yml).
+General configuration for *geoss-search* server is stored in [application.properties](src/main/resources/application.properties).
-Profile specific configurations are located in *application-{PROFILE}.yml* files.

-You should use **local** profile on your local environment - [application-local.yml](src/main/resources/application-local.yml)
+You should use **local** profile on your local environment - [application-local.properties](src/main/resources/application-local.properties)

 Elasticsearch server parameters (like address or index name) are stored in profile specific configuration files.